OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 ### A Multiplexer (and its web interface) on a Raspberry Pi, with a GPS
 This is a simple configuration.
 We will build the project on a machine where the git repo has been cloned.
 This machine will be called `Machine A`.
 From `Machine A`, we will generate an archive that will be pushed on the Raspberry Pi (called `Machine B`).
-On the Raspberry Pi, we will expand the archive mentioned before, do a minimal setup, and we will bve ready for the real world.
+On the Raspberry Pi, we will expand the archive mentioned before, do a minimal setup, and we will be ready for the real world.

 The Raspberry Pi will possibly emit its own HotSpot network.